 Online Accounting Programs

-In 2017-2018, 2,299 schools offered a accounting program of some type.
+In the 2018-2019 academic year, 2,228 schools offered some type of accounting program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|